Code Management Guidelines

 Encouraging researchers to actively adopting best practices and seek training in the use of computational tools that facilitate or enhance their work is desirable and should be promoted.
 However, leaving code management decisions entirely in their hands could have negative consequences for a research group.

-Ten reasons to define code management practices from day one
+Ten reasons to implement code management practices early in a research group

 Would the problem be solved if future new members of the lab arrived with better training in data science?
 No. We believe the research group should still define its priorities when it comes to managing code.